BonsaiDen/JavaScript-Garden/doc/prototype.md

 ### The Prototype

-JavaScript does not feature the classical inheritance model, instead it uses a *prototypical* one.
-This might at first seem like a limitation, but it's not. a *prototypical* inheritance model is in fact more powerful than the classical one, for example you can emulate the classical model with it, but you can't do it the other way around.
+JavaScript does not feature the classical inheritance model, instead it uses a *prototypal* one.
+This might at first seem like a limitation, but it's not. a *prototypal* inheritance model is in fact more powerful than the classical one, for example you can emulate the classical model with it, but you can't do it the other way around.